plus-microstate/plus-microstate.github.io/index.md

 ## Getting started

 For your first microstate analysis using +microstate, we recommend working through the tutorials.
 The toolbox-master folder contains a subfolder called "examples", which contains MATLAB Live Scripts to perform the four example analyses described in the [toolbox manuscript](add link).
-We recommend working through each example in order, as these analyses increase in complexity and assume knowledge from previous examples.
+Alternatively, you can work through the tutorials at the [tutorial webpage](https://plus-microstate.github.io/tutorials).
+We recommend working through each tutorial in order, as these analyses increase in complexity and assume knowledge from previous examples.

 For extra help, you can refer to the following resources:
 - [Toolbox manuscript](https://doi.org/10.1101/2021.07.13.452193)